MediaComem/comem-travel-log-ionic-setup/README.md

   this.authSource = new ReplaySubject(1);
   this.auth$ = this.authSource.asObservable();
+  // this.authSource.next(null); <-- REMOVE THIS LINE
   // Load the stored authentication response from storage when the app starts. this.storage.get('auth').then(auth => {
-    // Emit the loaded value into the observable stream. this.authSource.next(auth);
+    // Emit the loaded value into the auth$ stream. this.authSource.next(auth);
   });
 }